John Driggs

 * * *

 Turns out, though, every time I’d catch a glimmer of truth, I just ended up with more problems.
-Essentially, my initial problems grew deeper and deeper — I learned more about what I don’t know.
+Essentially, my initial problems grew deeper — I learned more about what I don’t know.
 But as I got to know my ignorance in this way, I was able to ask better questions and, in turn, create better answers.

 I do have a few ideas, though, ideas that have helped orient me in this endless mystery of existence, ideas or frameworks that have helped me discover, shape, and understand myself, the world, and my place in it.